 According to the post, Bonsai is an M12 portfolio company that has created a new revolutionary approach through machine training that bypasses the low-level mechanics involved in machine learning.

-turn, this method allows subject matter professionals, irrespective of the AI proficiency, to specify and train intelligent systems how to tackle tasks.
+turn, this method allows subject matter professionals, irrespective of AI proficiency, to specify and train intelligent systems on how to tackle tasks.
 Training is conducted in a simulated setting.